Indirect Commands

-Test yourself on the Spanish subjunctive with this fill-in-the-blanks exercise:
+Test yourself on verbs with prepositions with this fill-in-the-blanks exercise:

 Note: You must be logged into your Progress with Lawless Spanish account to take this test.
 If you don’t have one, sign up – it’s free!